axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/icon/README.md

 ### Size

 The default behavior set the size of the svgs to 24x24 px.
-To use original size on the svg use `auto`.
+To use original size on the svg use `original`.

 | Attribute         | description                           |
 | ----------------- | ------------------------------------- |